tjprohammer/Terraform-ECS/README.md

 # Terraform-ECS
-This is a boilerplate IAAC with Terraform for creating ECS service with AWS.
+This is a boilerplate IAC with Terraform for creating ECS service with AWS.
 In most cases I will use this for deploying a react app and api's.
 A CI/CD pipeline will also be created to keep application up-to-date and continue with new integrations.

 Firstly, install Terraform cli https://learn.hashicorp.com/tutorials/terraform/install-cli